 Skeleton 8 was found in Trench 5, close to the remains of Skeletons 5, 6(1), 6(2), and 7.
-The skeleton was mostly complete and articulated and was estimated to be of a teenager around 15-16 years of age.
-Due to this young age, the estimation of sex and stature was not possible due to its unreliability with non-adult individuals.
+The skeleton was mostly complete and articulated and was estimated to be of a teenager around fifteen to sixteen years of age.
+Due to this young age, the estimation of sex and stature was not possible.
 There was evidence of poor dental hygiene in the form of calculus.
-Also on the skull is a small scrape surrounded by woven bone indicating a scalp injury shortly before death, and evidence of iron deficiency in the form of cribra orbitalia in the superior aspects of both orbits.
-The left clavicle had been broken at some point and had completely healed by the time of death, however the bone had not been set at the correct angle, possibly creating a slight deformity in the shoulder.
+Also on the skull is a small abrasion surrounded by woven bone indicating an earlier scalp injury, and evidence of iron deficiency in the form of cribra orbitalia in the superior aspects of both orbits.
+The left clavicle had been broken and had healed (but not fully remodelled) by the time of death, however the bone had not been set at the correct angle, creating a slight deformity in the shoulder which would most likely have been visible.
 There is also evidence of trauma or infection on the shafts of three metatarsals in the form of new woven bone growth.
-The bone has not been remodeled, possibly suggesting an injury within a few days prior to death.
+The bone has not been remodelled, possibly suggesting an injury a few days prior to death.

-None of the remains recovered from Fin Cop show any evidence of a ceremonial burial and all of the articulated remains were found positioned awkwardly within the wall destruction deposit.
-This suggests that their bodies were disposed of in the ditch (or alternatively that they were thrown in alive and rocks were pushed on top of them as a form of execution).
-A large percentage of the remains are children, and the adults that were able to be sexed were female.
-This may suggest that the women and children were selectively disposed of after the sacking of the fort rather than take them into slavery.
-The presence of a possible cut mark on the left medial cuneiform of Skeleton 3 and the new bone formation on the foot of Skeleton 8 indicates intentional injury to the feet, and the scrape on the skull of Skeleton 8 indicates a blow to the head that injured the scalp and periosteum.
-These traumatic injuries are all indicative of violence immediately preceding the destruction of the hillfort.
+None of the remains show any evidence of a ceremonial burial or having been 'laid out' and all of the articulated remains were found positioned awkwardly within the wall destruction deposit and close to the outer edge of the ditch.
+This suggests that their bodies were thrown into the ditch from the outer edge of the ditch, or alternatively that they were thrown in alive and rocks pushed on top of them.
+A large percentage of the remains are children, and the adults that were able to be confidently sexed were female.
+This may suggest that women and children were selectively disposed of.
+Skeleton 8, an adolescent or young adult, may be that of a male.
+The presence of a cut mark on the left medial cuneiform of Skeleton 3 indicates a sharp force injury to the foot prior to death.
 The presence of dental disease on a large number of the adult teeth affected by calculus indicates a diet that included honey or sugary fruit.
-The presence of dental enamel hypoplasia and harris lines also suggests periods of malnutrition.
-The cribra orbitalia affecting the orbits of Skeleton 8 suggests that red meat was not readily available, or alternatively that this individual was not able to obtain it due to social standing.
-The remains excavated from the hillfort shed light on the events that precipitated the destruction of the monument, but they also give some interesting insight into the everyday lives of the people that lived at Fin Cop before its destruction.
+The presence of dental enamel hypoplasia and Harris lines also suggests periods of malnutrition.
+The cribra orbitalia on the skull of Skeleton 8 indicates an iron deficiency that may be related to diet, or alternatively to a long-standing medical condition.